Official Sightseeing

 Though their wealth drove urban expansion, it’s important to acknowledge that much of it was rooted in slavery and colonial exploitation - a fact modern Glasgow increasingly confronts with honesty and public dialogue.

-Alongside the tobacco trade, shipbuilding began to take root.
-The Clyde became synonymous with heavy industry and shipyards, laying the foundation for what would become a global shipbuilding capital.
+Alongside the tobacco trade, shipbuilding started on the River Clyde.
+The river would become synonymous with heavy industry and shipyards, laying the foundation for what would become a global shipbuilding capital.

 The Industrial Age: Glasgow’s Transformation